 - Neck ache/head tilt

 - Double vision

 - Closing/covering an eye to make it easier to see

 Essentially, the symptoms of BVD can significantly negatively impact a person’s quality of life that extends beyond driving.

 But there’s good news — it’s never too late to receive treatment for BVD and overcome your fear of driving.

 Specialized aligning lenses can treat BVD and therefore eliminate the uncomfortable symptoms associated with it, including driving anxiety.
 These micro-prism lenses realign the images to create one clear image, eliminating the need for the body’s struggle to do so.

 To determine if your anxiety and other symptoms are a result of BVD, our compassionate doctors utilize both a standard eye examination and a comprehensive NeuroVisual Examination and use those results to prescribe specialized aligning lenses.

 Our micro-prism lenses help patients to feel noticeably better immediately.
-In fact, the average patient will notice a 50% reduction of symptoms by the end of their first visit.
+In fact, the average patient will notice a 50% reduction in symptoms by the end of their first visit.
 Over the next several visits, the aligning lenses are fine-tuned and continue to improve and eliminate BVD symptoms.